Skip to main content

 • a declaration attesting to the accuracy of the financial update, signed by two people with the authority to sign on behalf of the organisation

-• for grants to fund ongoing projects, programmes or services, with the exception of COGS and DEUNIF
+• ongoing running costs for programmes or services, with the exception of COGS and DEUNIF

-• to fund the inappropriate duplication of existing projects, programmes or services
+• the inappropriate duplication of existing projects, programmes or services

-• made retrospectively for projects or parts of projects that have been completed
+• retreospective funding for projects, or parts of projects, that have been completed

-• for reimbursing past transactions and completed work
+• reimbursement for past transactions and completed work

 • applications from fundraisers, including commercial or professional fundraisers whose purpose is to distribute money to others

-• where there is evidence of a conflict of interest related to the project, which, in the opinion of the decision makers, has not been disclosed or managed satisfactorily.
+• applications where there is evidence of a conflict of interest relating to the application and, in the opinion of the funding decision makers, it has not been disclosed or managed satisfactorily.